-Initial Coverage Stage - This is the stage before your total drug costs including amounts you have paid and what your plan has paid on your behalf for the year have reached \$3,820.
+Initial Coverage Stage - This is the stage before your "total drug costs including amounts you have paid and what your plan has paid on your behalf" for the year have reached \$4,020.

-Initial Enrollment Period - When you are first eligible for Medicare, the period of time when you can sign up for Medicare Part A and Part B. For example, if you're eligible for Medicare when you turn 65, your Initial Enrollment Period is the seven-month period that begins three months before the month you turn 65, includes the month you turn 65, and ends three months after the month you turn 65.
+Initial Enrollment Period - When you are first eligible for Medicare, the period of time when you can sign up for Medicare Part A and Part B. For example, if you're eligible for Medicare when you turn 65, your Initial Enrollment Period is the 7-month period that begins 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65.

-In-Network Maximum Out-of-Pocket Amount - The most you will pay for covered Part A and Part B services received from network (preferred) providers.
+In-Network Maximum Out-of-Pocket Amount - The most you will pay for Part A and Part B services received from network (preferred) providers.
 After you have reached this limit, you will not have to pay anything when you get covered services from network providers for the rest of the contract year.
 However, until you reach your combined out-of-pocket amount, you must continue to pay your share of the costs when you seek care from an out-of-network (non-preferred) provider.
-See Chapter 4, Section 1.3 for information about your in-network maximum out-of-pocket amount.
+In addition to the maximum out-of-pocket amount for covered Part A and Part B medical services, we also have a maximum out-of-pocket amount for certain types of services.
+See Chapter 4, Section 1.3, for information about your in-network maximum out-of-pocket amount.

 Institutional Special Needs Plan (SNP) - A Special Needs Plan that enrolls eligible individuals who continuously reside or are expected to continuously reside for 90 days or longer in a long-term care (LTC) facility.
-These LTC facilities may include a skilled nursing facility (SNF), nursing facility (NF), (SNF/NF), an intermediate care facility for the mentally retarded (ICF/MR), and/or an inpatient psychiatric facility.
+These LTC facilities may include a skilled nursing facility (SNF); nursing facility (NF); (SNF/NF); an intermediate care facility for the mentally retarded (ICF/MR); and/or an inpatient psychiatric facility.
 An institutional Special Needs Plan to serve Medicare residents of LTC facilities must have a contractual arrangement with (or own and operate) the specific LTC facility(ies).